Public holidays in Malaga in 2023 and 2024

 If you travel to Spain a lot you’ll have noticed that this is a country that loves a holiday and Malaga is no exception.
-In this blog post we list the public holidays in Malaga in 2019, all 14 of them!
+In this blog post we list the public holidays in Malaga for the remainder of 2023 and the whole of 2023, all 14 of them!
+Note all but two local holidays (19 August and 8 September) are also public holidays in Andalucia 2024.

 What’s open on public holidays in Malaga?

-Before our list of dates of public holidays in Malaga for 2019, some information on what to expect open on a public holidays.
+Before our list of dates of public holidays in Malaga for part of 2021 and the whole of 2022, some information on what to expect open on a public holiday.
 As a general rule, the following are closed:

 - Government (regional and national) offices